 This pineapple blueberry smoothie is easy to make, dairy-free, gluten-free, and vegan.
 It makes a delicious breakfast or fruit-filled snack!

-For this blueberry pineapple smoothie recipe however, I wanted to focus on a fruity, sweet flavour.
+For this pineapple blueberry smoothie recipe however, I wanted to focus on a fruity, sweet flavour.
 This smoothie is still packed with nutrition from the pineapple, blueberries, and banana.
 Chia seeds also give this smoothie added protein, fibre, and healthy fats!

 - oat milk (or almond milk, but oat milk is the best!)